 Andean Mountain Cat Physical Description

+Firstly, the top coat of an Andean Mountain Cat is silvery-grey in color.
+Commonly the underside is white, with numerous dark spots and stripes.
 It also possesses black rings around the tail and limbs.
-Body length may reach as much as 25 in (64 cm) and tail may reach 19 in.
+Body length also sometimes reaches as much as 25 in (64 cm) and its tail occasionally reaches 19 in.
 (48 cm).

-Species: L. jacobita
+- Species: L. jacobita

-Andean Mountain Cat Habitat and Distribution
+Andean Mountain Cat Distribution, Habitat, and Ecology

-The feline would also hunt mountain chinchillas which are also in rapid decline due to hunting for the fur trade.
+Its diet consists primarily of the mountain viscacha, which is a type of rodent.
+The feline will also hunt mountain chinchillas which are also in rapid decline due to hunting for the fur trade.
 Also, people in Chile and Bolivia often kill them because of local superstitions.

-Since the creature lives only in the high rocky mountains, human-inhabited valleys act as barriers.
+Finally, since the creature lives only in the high rocky mountains, human-inhabited valleys act as barriers.
 This fragments the population even further, meaning that even low levels of poaching could be devastating.